-The 2040 Comprehensive Plan is divided into six main chapters, each focusing on a specific topic area.
+The 2040 Comprehensive Plan is divided into seven main chapters, each focusing on a specific topic area.
 The chapters are informed by Saint Paul’s core values, the community’s priorities, and the city’s current focus areas.

 The Land Use Chapter guides the overall physical layout and organization of Saint Paul.
 Policies set forth in this chapter promote development patterns that strengthen neighborhoods; improve walkability; increase access to housing, jobs, schools, parks and services; promote equitable access to neighborhood centers; help to reduce carbon emissions; and accommodate growth by leveraging transit investments.